Widugiery

-Widugiery (Vidugiriai lit. middle of the forest) is a village in the administrative district of Gmina Puńsk, within Sejny County, Podlaskie Voivodeship, in north-eastern Poland, close to the border with Lithuania.
-It lies approximately 12 km south-east of Puńsk, 10 km north of Sejny, and 121 km north of the regional capital Białystok.
+Widugiery (Vidugiriai, lit. 'middle of the forest') is a village in the administrative district of Gmina Puńsk, within Sejny County, Podlaskie Voivodeship, in north-eastern Poland, close to the border with Lithuania.

 History

-The noble village was located at the end of the 18th century in the Grodno district of the Trakai voivodeship.
+The szlachta village was located at the end of the 18th century in the Grodno district of the Trakai voivodeship.

 In 1827 it was recorded that the population of the village numbered at 175 and 18 homes and in 1893 it was numbered at 409 people and 43 homes.